-As of September 29, 2017, the aggregate intrinsic value of vesting restricted stock units including time-based and performance-based units was \$79.3 million for fiscal year 2017.
-The total fair value of restricted stock awards and units vested was \$51.2 million, \$26.5 million and \$23.3 million for the fiscal years 2017, 2016 and 2015, respectively.
+As of September 28, 2018, the aggregate intrinsic value of vested and expected to vest restricted stock units including time-based and performance-based units was \$37.1 million for fiscal year 2018.
+The total fair value of restricted stock awards and units vested was \$19.7 million, \$51.2 million and \$26.5 million for the fiscal years 2018, 2017 and 2016, respectively.

 In addition to RSUs, we also issue PRSUs with specific performance vesting criteria.
-These PRSUs have both a service and performance-based vesting condition and awards are divided into three equal tranches and vest based on achieving certain adjusted earnings per share (EPS) growth metrics.
+These PRSUs have both a service and performance-based vesting condition and awards are divided into three equal tranches and vest based on achieving certain adjusted earnings per share growth metrics.
 The service condition requires participants to be employed on May 15th of the following year once the performance condition has been met.
 Depending on the actual performance achieved, a participant may earn between 0% to 300% of the targeted shares for each tranche, which is determined based on a straight-line interpolation applied for the achievement between the specified performance ranges.
-As of September 29, 2017, the performance condition for 75,349 target shares had been met, and 203,011 shares with a total grant date fair value of \$7.1 million are expected to vest in May 2018 when the service condition is achieved.
-We granted 69,109 PRSUs shares during fiscal year 2017.
-The amount of incremental PRSU awards that could ultimately vest if all performance criteria are achieved would be 442,605 shares assuming a maximum of 300% of the targeted shares.
+As of September 28, 2018, no performance condition targets had been met for awards with future service conditions.
+We granted 84,753 PRSUs during fiscal year 2018.
+The amount of incremental PRSU awards that could ultimately vest if all performance criteria are achieved would be 413,916 shares assuming a maximum of 300% of the targeted shares.

-Employee Stock Purchase Plan (ESPP)
+Employee Stock Purchase Plan

 The ESPP allows eligible employees to purchase shares of our common stock at a discount through payroll deductions of up to 15% of their eligible compensation, subject to any plan limitations.
 In administering the ESPP, the board of directors has limited discretion to set the length of the offering periods thereunder.
-As of September 29, 2017, total unrecognized compensation cost related to the ESPP was not material.
-In fiscal years 2017, 2016 and 2015, approximately 146,149, 154,187 and 175,900, respectively, of shares of common stock were issued under the ESPP.
+As of September 28, 2018, total unrecognized compensation cost related to the ESPP was not material.
+In fiscal years 2018, 2017 and 2016, 305,851, 146,149 and 154,187, respectively, of shares of common stock were issued under the ESPP.